-The legal age for drinking as per the Indian Law is between 18 to 25 (this varies from state to state from 18 to 25, so do some local research before you go.
+The legal age for drinking as per the Indian Law is between 18 to 25 (this varies from state to state), so do some local research before you go.
 A distinction is usually made between mild liquor (beer and wine) and hard (spirits).
 Avoid any local liquors not vetted by your hotel manager or tour guide, and again, no public drunkenness.
 If an election is nearing, alcohol may be banned for a couple of days prior, and days of local religious or political significance are also usually dry.
 Some states are dry year round, or require a permit to buy, transport or consume alcohol.
 Carriage of alcohol between states is often illegal due to the varying alcohol laws, you may be stopped for a random check.

 Unequivocally illegal.
 Cigarettes and chewing tobacco are available on every street corner and don’t carry much social stigma.
 However, for anything else there will be legal consequences.
-Consequences such as a 6 months minimum sentence for possessing small amount of drugs deemed for personal consumption only, and a 10-year sentence for possession of anything sufficient for trafficking.
+Consequences such as a 6 months minimum sentence for possessing small amount of drugs deemed for personal consumption, and a 10-year sentence for drug possession of anything sufficient for trafficking.
 Convicted offenders can expect fines and a minimum jail sentence of 10 years.

 In 2015, several states declared a blanket ban on export, import and sale of beef and beef products, a continuation of the prevention of cow slaughter laws.
 Deliberate killing or maiming of a cow can attract a five-year prison sentence, so be careful when you drive!

 Transport and possession of firearms, antiques, electronic equipment, local currency, ivory, gold objects and pornographic materials are all regulated by the government.
 Non-residents cannot import or export the Indian rupee, while Indian citizens have limits.
 For more information, consult India’s Central Board of Excise and Customs.
 Antiques, specifically, must be registered with local police, along with a photograph of each item.
 Satellite phones are illegal.